inkstitch/inkstitch/collections/_docs/en/001-003-basic-usage.md

 title: "Basic Usage"
 permalink: /docs/basic-usage/
 excerpt: ""
-last_modified_at: 2018-04-28
+last_modified_at: 2019-03-03
 toc: true
 ---
-Try the following steps in order to test the extension and to learn about basic functionality.
+Try the following steps in order to test the extension and to learn the basic functionality.

 **Tip:** If you are new to Inkscape, have a look at their [Basic Tutorial](https://inkscape.org/en/doc/tutorials/basic/tutorial-basic.html) first.
 {: .notice--info }